vovapolu/ensime.github.io/editors/emacs/troubleshooting.md

 To help you diagnose problems, we wrote [PC Plod](https://github.com/ensime/pcplod).
 The first thing you can do is to write a PC Plod unit test for the library that you are using to raise awareness with the author of that library that they not compatible with the presentation compiler (and error reporter).

+We are also experimenting with a workaround to the specific problem of red squiggly lines due to complex implicit resolutions.
+If you'd like to get involved, come over to [github.com/ensime/ensime-plugin-implicits](https://github.com/ensime/ensime-plugin-implicits).

 ## Anything else

 1. fully compile your project (did you skip the [User Guide](/editors/emacs/userguide/))?
 Time to read it, honestly it's full of good stuff.